Board of Trustees

 Board Chairman Emeritus, Co-Founder

-Sherman has been a national keynote speaker on corporate change, management, generational work issues, and sustaining innovation in large corporations.
+Sherman was a national keynote speaker on corporate change, management, generational work issues, and sustaining innovation in large corporations.
 As a principle management consultant with PricewaterhouseCoopers, he specialized in creating alternative scenarios in business strategies and implementations.

 Sherman’s extensive business and entrepreneurial history includes: Co-Founder and former acting VP of Business Development, CTO at a national retail energy transaction exchange information clearinghouse, and President and CEO of United Epitaxial Technologies, an engineered materials company.